 RE-source is a collaborative project between Design Academy Eindhoven – lectoraat Places and Traces, Vrije Universiteit Amsterdam – Faculty of Humanities, Gemeente Rotterdam and Studio Ester van de Wiel.

-In this project, five designers have consecutively researched waste streams within the municipality of Rotterdam.
+In this project, five artists/designers have consecutively researched waste streams within the municipality of Rotterdam.
 AmperDesign researched the waste stream sludge and soil and proposed a circular approach to soil as a living system.

 AmperDesign researched the sludge cycle by mapping out the residual flow of soil and sludge in Rotterdam from July to August 2018.